Get free access to

 Taxpayers whose annual income does not exceed 50% of the amount of the basic allowance have to file a tax return only if losses are declared.
 Taxpayers having income only from a single employment are not required to file a tax return, if certain conditions are met.

 Tax losses generated from business activities and other independent professional activities may only be set off against income derived from those types of activity.
 Losses that cannot be set off may be carried forward.
-The standard carry-forward period for pre-2020 tax losses is 4 years, and the losses must be carried forward evenly.
-With respect to tax loss reported for the tax period beginning on January 1, 2020 or later, new rules apply.
-The condition of equality of tax loss deduction shall not apply anymore and at the same time, the period for its deduction is extended from 4 years to 5 years.
-However, in the tax period, tax loss deduction of up to 50% of the business activity income tax base will be possible only, unless the taxpayer meets the definition of a “micro-taxpayer”.
+The standard carry-forward period is 5 years, and the losses can be deducted only up to 50% of the business activity income tax base, unless the taxpayer meets the definition of a “micro-taxpayer”.
+The tax losses generated before the year 2020 can no longer be carry forward.

 Supplementary pension insurance contributions may be deducted up to EUR 180 per year if certain conditions are met.